maubanel/UE5-Animations/double-jump/README.md

 ##### `Step 1.`\|`ITA`|:small_blue_diamond:

 Go back to [Mixamo](https://www.mixamo.com/#/) and look for a good animation for a double jump.
 I am going with a foreward roll.
 Make sure it is set to **In Place** if there is translation and trim it to just the spin.
 We don't don't want any foot on ground bits in our final exported animation. **Export** the file without the skin.
+Just snip only the roll portion so don't include the legs extending or contracting.

 https://user-images.githubusercontent.com/5504953/133075815-ad64f111-a297-4ef0-a9f6-eda8f01a2e3b.mp4